oracle-samples/oci-data-science-ai-samples/notebook_examples/README.md

 #### [`xgboost-with-rapids.ipynb`](xgboost-with-rapids.ipynb)

-Compare training time between CPU and GPU trained models using XGBoost.
+Compare training time between CPU and GPU trained models using XGBoost

 This notebook was developed on the conda pack with slug: *rapids2110\_p37\_gpu\_v1*